dsh311/Volde/README.md

 Exported functions can be disassembled using the **Zydis** disassembly engine, allowing low-level inspection of:

 - Assembly instructions
 - Function structure
 - Control flow

+AI assistance can help interpret disassembled functions by analyzing instruction sequences and providing contextual explanations of potential function behavior.

 ---